Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/1. Fundamentals/Notes-1.md

 - All the CSS & JS/TS code in one place
 - Easier to delete a component
 - Easier to style based on props/state

+## Seperation of Concerns

+Divide a program into distinct sections where each section handles a specific functionality, rather than having everything in one place.

+With separation of concerns, our program becomes easier to understand, maintain, and modify.
+Thanks to modularity, we can build and test these modules individually and even reuse them in other programs.

+**CSS-in-JS** doesn’t violate the principle of separation of concerns.
+Separation of concerns doesn’t mean everything must be in separate files—it simply emphasizes that different sections or modules in a program should handle specific responsibilities or functionalities.

+## Inline Styles

+In inline styles, the class names are a bit different.
+Instead of using dash-case naming, they use camelCase naming.

+Try to avoid using inline styles as much as possible.